Reginald Archibald Cammell: Early life

 Cammell was born in Inverness in Scotland in 1886, the oldest of three children of Katherine Marion née Orr (1860-1947) and Archibald Allan Cammell (1856-1911), an old Etonian formerly of the 21st Foot but serving as a lieutenant in the 14th Hussars when the couple married in Bangalore in India in 1880.
-Reginald Cammell's grandfather was the industrialist Charles Cammell (1810-1879) of Brookfield Manor in Hathersage, Derbyshire, whose company later became Cammell Laird.
+Reginald Cammell's grandfather was the industrialist Charles Cammell (1810-1879) of Brookfield Manor in Hathersage, Derbyshire, whose company later became part of Cammell Laird.
 In 1891 aged 5 'Reggie' Cammell was living with his parents and younger siblings in Merrow in Surrey.
 The family had a governess, a nursery nurse, a cook and a parlour maid.
 His parents divorced in early 1911 as a result of his father's adultery with various women.